‘Paranormal Lockdown’ S2E9 Investigates White Hill Mansion [Spoilers]

 According to a preview screening of the episode from TLC, Groff and Weidman (Paranormal State) are the first paranormal team allowed to stay overnight at White Hill Mansion, roughing it in the unrestored estate.
 As Groff jokes in this episode, “It’s like a bad camping trip.”
 But then, this paranormal team is no stranger to decrepit conditions and lack of proper facilities for the three-day stay, as Paranormal Lockdown fans already know.

-More paranormal articles on Inquisitr:
+More paranormal articles on the Inquisitr:

 - ‘Paranormal Lockdown’ Season 2: Is The Monroe House Premiere Scarier Than The Halloween Special?
 [Spoilers]